Shazway/particle_system/README.md

 'K'	: Decrease Y rotation angle for particles
 'L'	: Decrease Z rotation angle for particles
 'T'	: Reset rotation angle to default x, y, z(0, 1, 0)
-'F'	: Toggle mass follow on cursor (will follow the center of the screen if mouse control is active)
+'F'	: Toggle mass follow on cursor (will follow the center of the screen if mouse control is active) 'P'	: Toggle mass visibility on screen (white sphere)